-SHAREHOLDER PROPOSALS FOR THE ANNUAL MEETING IN THE YEAR 2021
+SHAREHOLDER PROPOSALS FOR THE ANNUAL MEETING IN THE YEAR 2024

-Any shareholders wishing to have a matter considered for inclusion in the proxy statement for the Annual Meeting in the year 2021 must follow the procedures provided in Rule 14a-8 under the Securities Exchange Act of 1934 and submit such proposal in writing to the Secretary of the Company at the address shown on page 1 of this Proxy Statement no later than November 11, 2020.
+Any shareholders wishing to have a matter considered for inclusion in the proxy statement for the Annual Meeting in the year 2024 must follow the procedures provided in Rule 14a-8 under the Securities Exchange Act of 1934 and submit such proposal in writing to the Secretary of the Company at the address shown on page 1 of this Proxy Statement no later than November 16, 2023.

-Any shareholder proposal for the Annual Meeting in year 2021 not included in the Proxy Statement must be submitted by written notice to the Secretary of the Company by January 24, 2021, to be considered and must comply with the other provisions in our bylaws.
+Any shareholder proposal or nomination for the Annual Meeting in year 2024 not included in the Proxy Statement must be submitted by written notice to the Secretary of the Company by January 29, 2024, to be considered and must comply with the other provisions in our bylaws.
+In addition, any shareholder who intends to solicit proxies in support of director nominees other than the Company's nominees must also comply with the additional requirements of Rule 14a-19 and provide the notice that sets forth the information required thereby no later than February 28, 2024.